 We have been milling wheat since 1610.
-Time has taught us to select nothing but the best: the wheat that grows in our local area.
+Time has taught us to select nothing but the best.
 Yet good quality wheat is not the only thing it takes to produce good quality flour.
 Premium flour requires different varieties of wheat and the skill to blend them successfully.
-We select only wheat grown in our area by trusted producers who are able to guarantee the quality and the traceability of the raw material we work with.
+To produce our Oltrepò Flour we choose only wheat grown by trusted producers who are able to guarantee the quality and the traceability of the raw material we work with.

 Oltrepò Pavese, our precious “Km 0”; these 1,000 square kilometres of land enclosed between the regions of Emilia Romagna, Piedmont and Liguria, represent the fundamental ingredient of our unique, top quality product.

 Hydrography of the Staffora torrent where the Molino delle Quattro Ruote was built on the banks

 King Berengario I of Italy grants the parish of San Lorenzo di Voghera permission to open up a canal from the Staffora river in order to build mills that would serve the village’s economy.
 The new mill race is known as“dei Molini”(of the Mills) or“canale lagozzo”(Lagozzo canal).
 By doing so, the king officially sanctions, albeit indirectly, the jurisdiction of Voghera over the Staffora, the source of the Oltrepò area’s economic and social wellbeing.